mimiMonads/vixeny/ReadMe.md

 */
 import { ObjectRawResponse } from "vixeny/optimizer/types";

-    //An example of a petition
+    //An example of a petition, and all the following examples are PETITIONS {
-    {
       path: "/",
       f: (_) => "hello world",